PacificBiosciences/trgt/docs/cli.md

   unsorted VCF file (`<OUTPUT_PREFIX>.vcf.gz`) and unsorted BAM file with pieces of HiFi reads overlapping the repeats (`<OUTPUT_PREFIX>.spanning.bam`).
 - `--threads <THREADS>` Number of threads.
 Set to 1 by default.
+- `--karyotype <KARYOTYPE>` Sample karyotype (XX or XY).
+Set to XX by default.
+- `--sample-name <SAMPLE_NAME>` Sample name.
+If it is not provided, the sample name is extracted from the input BAM or file stem.
+- `--max-depth <MAX_DEPTH>` Maximum locus depth.
+Set to 250 by default.

 ## TRVZ command-line options